Fathers' Adoption Registry - FAQ

 There are two ways for a man to establish paternity.

 - You may establish paternity by signing a Voluntary Recognition of Parentage (ROP) form.
 The mother must also sign the form.
 The Minnesota Department of Health (MDH) must receive the form to add you to the birth record.

-See Adding a father to a birth record for additional information.
+See Add a father to a birth record for more information.

 What if I do not register with MFAR or I register 31 or more days after the child is born?

 - You may not learn about an adoption that is in process.

 - The adoption may go on without your agreement.